Hong Kong activist Agnes Chow released on pro-democracy protest anniversary - RFI

 Hong Kong (AFP)

-Hong Kong democracy activist Agnes Chow was released Saturday from prison on the second anniversary of the city's huge democracy rallies, with police out in force and protests now all but banned.
+Hong Kong democracy activist Agnes Chow described prison as "agony" on Saturday after she was released on the second anniversary of the city's huge democracy rallies, with police out in force and protests now all but banned.

 Two thousand officers have been placed on standby after social media calls for residents to commemorate the failed democracy demonstrations.

-Chow, 24, was mobbed by waiting media but made no comment.
-She wore a t-shirt emblazoned with the phrase "You are doing so great".
+Chow, 24, was mobbed by waiting media but opted for a quiet exit, making no comment.

+"The... agony is finally over," she wrote, adding that she intended to rest after becoming "weak" while behind bars.

-Chow hails from a generation of activists who cut their teeth in politics as teenagers and became an inspiration for those who chafe under Beijing's increasingly authoritarian rule.#photo1
+Chow hails from a generation of activists who cut their teeth in politics as teenagers and became an inspiration for many chafing under Beijing's increasingly authoritarian rule.#photo1

 She spent around seven months behind bars for her role in a 2019 protest outside the city's police headquarters.
 Fellow youth activists Joshua Wong and Ivan Lam were sentenced in the same case.